OpeOginni/chain-chaos/README.md

 - Longest streak of empty blocks
 - Last digit of cumulative gas at block N

 …and more.
-New chaotic challenges added weekly.
+Hopefully new chaotic challenges added weekly.

 ---